nguyenph88/PersonalDiscordBot/README.md

 2. **Bot permissions required**:
    - `Manage Messages` permission in the specified channel
    - The bot will automatically start the purge scheduler when loaded

+### Crypto Trading Setup

+1. **Create Discord channels** for trading signals:
+   - Create channels with names matching your `.env` configuration
+   - Default channel names: `day-trade`, `swing-trade`, `long-term-trade`
+   - You can customize these names in the `.env` file

+2. **Configure trading strategies** (optional):
+   - Leave channel names blank in `.env` to disable specific strategies
+   - Example: Set `CRYPTO_DAY_TRADE_CHANNEL=` to disable day trading
+   - The bot will only run scanners for configured channels

+3. **Bot permissions required**:
+   - `Send Messages` permission in trading channels
+   - `Embed Links` permission for rich signal formatting
+   - `Mention Everyone` permission for owner notifications

 ## Running the Bot